Healthy Homes Assessment Waitangirua

 Insulation Waitangirua

-The insulation of the ceiling and underfloor is mandatory in all rental houses since 1 July 2019.
-All landlords and property managers have to make sure that the insulation is up to standards that are in line with the latest standard.
-In some instances, existing ceiling insulation or insulation in the subfloor space may require to be added or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent homes from 1 July 2019.
+All landlords and property managers must make sure the insulation meets current quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.

-A well-insulated property will help to control condensation and lower the chance of dampness and mould, and also makes an easier task to allow the home to hold warmth.
+A well-insulated property can help control condensation, and decrease the risk of mould and dampness, and also makes it easier for the home to keep warmth.

-The "R" stands for thermal resistance and is a gauge of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well insulation resists heat flow.
+The greater the R-value, the higher the quality of insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3